5 Reasons Running Docker Compose in Production is a Risky Bet for 2026

 Docker Compose is a tool that allows developers to define and run multi-container Docker applications using simple YAML configuration files.
 It simplifies the process of managing complex setups by allowing all components to be defined in one file, which can then be executed through a single command.

 Docker Compose is particularly suited for local development environments, where rapid iteration and testing are essential.
 However, as production environments scale and become more intricate, the tool’s limitations become increasingly apparent.
 Think of Docker Compose like a local deli—a convenient option for quick meals, but not sustainable for catering large events.
+For a deeper understanding of container environments, consider reading about Five Surprising Truths About Bitcoin That Newcomers Must Know.

 How Docker Compose Works in Practice